nabukhonzo/crvsreportpackage/README.md

 ## Overview and Documentation

-This package contains some useful functions to create a Civil Registration Vital Statistics report.
+This package contains some useful functions to create a Civil Registration and Vital Statistics report.

 The documentation for the package is available in website format on the link